artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 TIP::

    Want to find your recently updated records?
-You can use the :ref:`sort button <recurring-sort-button>` located in the top-right hand side of the archival description browse page to change the results display to be ordered by "Most recent" if it is not already - that way, the most recently added or edited descriptions will appear at the top of the results.
+You can use the :ref:`sort buttons <recurring-sort-button>` located in the top-right hand side of the archival description browse page to change the results display to be ordered by "Date modified" in "Descending" direction if they are not already - that way, the most recently added or edited descriptions will appear at the top of the results.
 If you have come directly here after importing your descriptions, they should appear at the top of the results.

    .. image:: images/csv-import-browse-page.*
       :align: center